rickgladwin/mitchie_tic_tac_toe/README.md

 different training conditions, algorithms, and methods
 - create a neural network with board position statuses as inputs, see if there's an ANN architecture that will result in a successful AI
+- explore generating a decision tree model from the tic-tac-toe AI's training and game history.
+Explore ways to generalize this process for generating decision tree models with human-readable labels and visualizations.

 ## Assets
 assets/antique_game_players_1.jpg